 I freely admit that it could hardly have made him less interesting.

 If it were up to me, it would be compulsory to preface the name of a convicted rapist with the words ‘convicted rapist’ e.g. ‘What a terrible mistake from convicted rapist Ched Evans!
-He’s given away possession and broken his own leg in half.
+He’s given away possession and broken his own leg.
 Maybe his career really is over this time?’